pielube/MESSpy/README.md

 - pandas
 - os
 - pickle (results can be saved in .pickle)
-- csv (results can be saved in .pickle)
+- csv (results can be saved in csv)
 - json (input files are .json)
 - pvlib (used to download PV production series and weather data based on typical meteorological year)
 - matplotlib (used in post_process)